EDUCATIONAL TOOL ONLY. Not legal or medical advice. Not affiliated with the VA.

 KEY EVIDENCE TO GATHER

--Service treatment records showing back complaints, profile limitations, or treatments during service
+-Service treatment records (STRs) showing initial back injury, complaints, or treatment during service

--MRI or X-ray showing disc degeneration, herniation, or structural changes
+-MRI or X-ray imaging showing disc degeneration, herniation, bulging, stenosis, or fracture

--Documentation of flare-ups: frequency, duration, severity, and additional ROM loss during flares (Sharp v.
-Shulkin)
+-Documentation of flare-ups: frequency, duration, severity, and functional impact per Sharp v.
+Shulkin

 DC 8520

 Nerve root compression from disc pathology.
-VA's own DBQ includes radiculopathy screening for every spine exam.
-Separately rated per extremity.
+VA C&P DBQ includes radiculopathy screening for every spine exam.
+Separately rated for each extremity under 38 C.F.R. § 4.124a.

 DC 9434/9413